cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/index.md

 <Aside type="note" header="Note">

-Phase entry points have a type, just like rulesets.
-You can check the ruleset/entry point type in the `kind` field:
+Phase entry point rulesets have a type defined in the `kind` field:

-* Phase entry points at the account level have `"kind": "root"`
+* Phase entry point rulesets at the account level have `"kind": "root"`
-* Phase entry points at the zone level have `"kind": "zone"`
+* Phase entry point rulesets at the zone level have `"kind": "zone"`

 </Aside>